marthemidtgaard/SID-for-Norwegian-dialects/README.md

 # Slot and Intent Detection (SID) for Norwegian Dialects

 This repository contains novel Norwegian SID datasets used in our (LTG) submission to the VarDial 2025 Shared Task on Slot and Intent Detection (SID).
-The data includes re-annotated and re-aligned Norwegian versions of the [xSID-0.6 dataset](https://github.com/mainlp/xsid), as well as a Norwegian portion of the [MASSIVE dataset](https://github.com/alexa/massive/tree/main) mapped to the xSID annotation scheme.
+The data includes re-aligned and re-translated Norwegian versions of the [xSID-0.6 dataset](https://github.com/mainlp/xsid), as well as a Norwegian portion of the [MASSIVE dataset](https://github.com/alexa/massive/tree/main) mapped to the xSID annotation scheme.
 Below is a description of the data files and their contents.

 ---
 ### 1. MASSIVE Norwegian Data